 The stock of China Jo-Jo Drugstores, Inc. (Nasdaq: CJJD) jumped 7% to $1.66 per share.
 The Hangzhou-based biopharma operates as a retailer and distributor of pharmaceutical and other healthcare products in China.

-Beijing-based Fang Holdings Ltd. (NYSE: SFUN), which operates a real estate internet platform in China, saw its stock up 33% to $1.53 per share.
+Beijing-based Fang Holdings Ltd. (NYSE: SFUN), which operates a real estate internet platform in China, saw its stock up 33% to $1.53 per share on Wednesday.

-Chinese co-living space rental platform Phoenix Tree Holdings Ltd. (NYSE: DNK), known as Danke, reported rapid growth fueled by acquisitions while its stock price stayed unchanged at $7.65 per share.
+Chinese co-living space rental platform Phoenix Tree Holdings Ltd. (NYSE: DNK), known as Danke, reported rapid growth fueled by acquisitions on Wednesday, while its stock price stayed unchanged at $7.65 per share.

 The Beijing-based company said in a statement that revenues in the fourth quarter reached $305.9 million, up 113% year-over-year.
 Net loss in the three months through December hit $132.3 million, or $2.11 per share, an increase of 65% from the previous year.

 Other gainers in the property-related sector included Shenzhen-based Nam Tai Property Inc. (NYSE: NTP).
-Shares in Nam Tai Property rose 7% to $4.82 per share on the day.
+Shares in Nam Tai Property rose 7% to $4.82 per share on Wednesday.

 MOGU Inc. (NYSE: MOGU) lost 9% to $1.15 per share.
 The Hangzhou-based company runs online fashion and lifestyle business in China.
 Shares in Vipshop Holdings Ltd. (NYSE: VIPS) declined over 7% to $14.16 per share.